RuadhanKM/Eso-Lang-3/README.md

 #### Define Function

  - All functions MUST be defined at the top of a file.
- - The order functions are defined does matter, so in this example `funcName` could be used in `funcName2` but not the other way around

 ```
 let funcName[param1, param2, param3] = {